-We propose that the extent (duration) of colonial ties will weaken the negative effects of institutional distance on focal firm's selection of alliance partners for several reasons.
+Subscribing to this view, we propose that the extent (duration) of colonial ties will weaken the negative effects of institutional distance on focal firm's selection of alliance partners for several reasons.
 First, the extent of colonization process creates a deep mutual knowledge of the cognitive and normative characteristics between colonizer-colony pairs of otherwise dissimilar countries.
-This knowledge of each other's values and norms is mostly tacit and gets accrued over time (Makino & Tsang, 2010) at different societal levels, including individuals, firms, and governments (Jones, 1996).
-In the case of alliances, this additional knowledge may alleviate the existing institutional mismatches between partners (Delerue & Simon, 2009) and the lower levels of trust and cooperation (Michailova & Hutchings, 2006), both of which are needed for a successful alliance.
-Thus, lengthier colonial links between countries will alleviate some of the coordination and technology transfer problems that come with distant cognitive and normative partners.
+This knowledge of each other's values and norms is mostly tacit and gets accrued over time (Makino and Tsang, 2010) at different societal levels, including individuals, firms, and governments (Jones, 1996).
+In the case of alliances, this additional knowledge may alleviate the existing institutional mismatches between partners (Delerue and Simon, 2009) and the lower levels of trust and cooperation (Michailova and Hutchings, 2006), both of which are needed for a successful alliance.
+Thus, lengthier colonial links between countries will alleviate some of the technology transfer problems that come with distant cognitive and normative partners.
+This reduction in perceived coordination costs will therefore make partners from countries with whom focal firm's country shared a colonial past more appealing than otherwise.

-Second, colonial ties will stimulate inter-firm interactions by lowering uncertainty, coordination and transaction costs associated with these activities.
-In-depth knowledge of cognitive and normative elements of a country, acquired through lengthy colonial relations, results in less uncertainty and clearer expectations from the focal firm regarding partnering firms, thereby facilitating the selection of appropriate partners (Rangan & Segul, 2009).
+Second, colonial ties will stimulate inter-firm interactions by lowering uncertainty and transaction costs associated with alliance activities.
+Indepth knowledge of cognitive and normative elements of a country, acquired through lengthy colonial relations, results in less uncertainty and clearer expectations from the focal firm regarding partnering firms, thereby facilitating the selection of appropriate partners (Rangan & Segul, 2009).
 These expectations will already be embedded in focal firm's ex-ante partnering decisions as it will have a better understanding of such partners and more realistic expectations of the risks and rewards associated with forming an alliance with partners that share these colonial links.
-As a result, the focal firm will be able to both assess transaction costs better ex-ante and manage them ex-post by using this in-depth knowledge acquired via extensive historical interactions to deal effectively with existing institutional differences (Makino & Tsang, 2010).
+As a result, the focal firm will be able to both better assess transaction costs ex-ante, as well as better manage them ex-post by tapping into this in-depth knowledge acquired via extensive historical interactions (Makino and Tsang, 2010).
+In this way, focal firms will be able to deal effectively with existing cognitive and normative differences for partners from countries that have shared extensive colonial ties.

-Finally, colonial ties moderate the effects of institutional distance between countries through shared regulatory elements because of countries' common legal traditions and overall legal convergence over extended periods of colonial ruling.
+Finally, colonial ties will also be able to moderate the effects of institutional distance between countries through shared regulatory elements because of countries' common legal traditions.
 Legal traditions have been introduced in different countries through military conquest and colonization from a handful of homelands to the rest of the world (Watson, 1974).
 They provide the basic legislative principles of a country, and differ in terms of legal codes, principles, ideologies, and judicial organizational elements (i.e., French, German, Socialist and Scandinavian).
 Albeit countries with the same legal traditions can still be quite different in terms of overall institutions, lengthy colonial ties between them ensure that they have a significant common regulatory base (La Porta et al., 2008).
 Such a common base provides additional familiarity and confidence to the focal firm in the regulatory environment of a prospective partner, lowering the perceived appropriation concerns vis-à-vis a potential alliance, where technology leakages (Pisano, 1990) and technology transfer frictions (Gans et al., 2008) can significantly reduce the appeal of a regulatory-distant partner.
+Subsequently, colonial ties will mitigate the negative effects of institutional distance manifested through greater regulatory differences.

-In view of all the arguments above we propose that:
+In view of all the arguments above we propose that.

-H1: The duration of colonial ties between the home countries of the focal firm and its prospective partner will negatively moderate (i.e., weaken) the negative effects of cognitive, normative, and regulatory distances on partner selection.
+H1.
+The duration of colonial ties between the home countries of the focal firm and its prospective partner will negatively moderate (i.e., weaken) the negative effects of cognitive, normative, and regulatory distances on partner selection.

+2.5.
 The moderating effect of formal (economic) ties between countries